rbroek/objectiv.io/docs/taxonomy/location-contexts/ItemContext.md

 # ItemContext

-ItemContexts are special LocationContexts representing interactive elements of the UI or targets in a system.
-These elements may trigger both Interactive and Non-Interactive Events, e.g. an Input field or a Button.
+A special [LocationContext](/docs/taxonomy/location-contexts) that represents an interactive element of the UI or a target in a system.
+These elements may trigger both [Interactive](/docs/taxonomy/events/InteractiveEvent) and [Non-Interactive Events](/docs/taxonomy/events/NonInteractiveEvent), e.g. an Input field or a Button.

 import Mermaid from '@theme/Mermaid';